mui/material-ui/docs/pages/blog/lab-pickers-to-mui-x.md

 ---
 title: MUI X expands its product line with advanced date and time picker components
-description: XXXX
+description: Migrate to the new package to start building with our powerful date and time pickers, now part of MUI X.
 date: 2022-04-03T00:00:00.000Z
 authors: ['flaviendelangle']
 tags: ['MUI X', 'News']
 ---

-After more than 18 months in our experimental lab, the date and time picker components have found a new home as part of MUI X.
+After more than 18 months in the lab, the date and time picker components have found a new home as part of MUI X.

 This means we'll be dedicating even more time and effort to these complex components, to better meet the needs of both you and your users.